What is this insect and where does it come from?

 Yes, it is.
 YLAH is predominantly in Kent and surrounding counties as of December 2025.

 Once established in the northern part of France it was only a matter of time for YLAH to cross the channel.
 However, the first reported sighted was in Tetbury, Gloucester, in a potting shed in 2016.
-Over successive years many were reported across the southern counties with some further north.
-A lot were reported by people who had returned from holiday in France, and recognized the hornets.
+Over successive years, many were reported across the southern counties and some further north.
+Many were reported by people who had returned from holiday in France, and recognized the hornets.

 See this link